Quantum theory for a total system including one internal measuring apparatus: Discussions and conclusions

 However, despite the formal similarities mentioned above, the two theories have profound differences in their physical contents, as listed below.

-(i) \emph{Most of the consistent-histories descriptions allowed in CHI do not have any corresponding description in the theory proposed here}.
+(i) {Most of the consistent-histories descriptions allowed in CHI \emph{do not have any} corresponding description in the theory proposed here}.
 The reason is as follows.
-In CHI, to have a consistent-histories description of the total system, the only restriction is given by the consistency condition in Eq.(\ref{CHI-con}) related to some instants (not necessarily for all the times).
-It has been found that many of the consistent-histories descriptions do not have a quasiclassical feature \cite{DK95} (see also discussions given in Ref.\cite{Grif96}).
-While, the theory proposed here has more stringent restrictions to descriptions of physical states of the total system: (a) only R-observables can be used in the assumption of MsD to get a mixed-state description, (b) the non-transition condition must be satisfied around each branching point, and (c) the principle of compatible description must be obeyed for all the times.
+In CHI, to have a consistent-histories description of the total system, the only prerequisite is given by the consistency condition in Eq.(\ref{CHI-con}) related to some instants (not necessarily for all the times).
+It has been pointed out that many of the consistent-histories descriptions do not have a quasiclassical feature \cite{DK95} (see also discussions given in Ref.\cite{Grif96}).
+While, the theory proposed here has more stringent restrictions to descriptions of physical states of the total system: Namely, (a) only R-observables can be used in the assumption of specified MsD to get a specified mixed-state description, (b) the non-transition condition must be satisfied around each branching point, and (c) the principle of compatible description must be obeyed for all the times.

-For example, in CHI, one is allowed to use a few projection operators related to a few instants to construct consistent histories, as long as the histories satisfy the consistency condition in Eq.(\ref{CHI-con}) for these instants, in spite of what may happen in the future times.
-However, usually, such obtained consistent-histories descriptions do not have corresponding descriptions in the theory proposed here, because (i) the projection operators considered in CHI are not required to correspond to a R-observable in the theory here, (ii) the non-transition condition is not required to be satisfied around the instants considered in CHI, (iii) more importantly, the descriptions allowed in CHI do not necessarily satisfy the principle of compatible description, i.e., Eqs.(\ref{D-diag}) and (\ref{path-c}), in all the future times.
+For example, in CHI, one is allowed to use a few projection operators related to a few instants to construct consistent histories, as long as the histories satisfy the consistency condition in Eq.(\ref{CHI-con}) for these instants, in spite of what may happen in future times.
+The consistent-histories descriptions obtained in this way usually do not have any corresponding description in the theory proposed here, because (a) projection operators used in CHI are not necessarily related to R-observable in the theory here, (b) the non-transition condition is not required to be satisfied around the instants considered in CHI, (c) more importantly, the descriptions allowed in CHI do not necessarily satisfy the principle of compatible description, i.e., Eqs.(\ref{D-diag}) and (\ref{path-c}), in all the future times.